FHantke/brave-browser-wiki/Linux-Development-Environment.md

 apt-get install build-essential libgnome-keyring-dev python-setuptools rpm
 ```

-You are now ready to [[Clone and initialize the repo|wiki#clone-and-initialize-the-repo]].
+You are now ready to [[Clone and initialize the repo|Home#clone-and-initialize-the-repo]].
 After `yarn run init` there is one final step to finish installing additional build dependencies:

 ```
 # cd to brave-browser repo root